markcastle/ResilientHttpClient/TASK.md

 - [ ] Add tests to cover exception paths and rare error conditions

 ## Epic 1.7: Continuous Validation
-- [ ] Rerun coverage after each round of new tests
+- [x] Rerun coverage after each round of new tests
-- [ ] Update this checklist as coverage improves
+- [x] Update this checklist as coverage improves
-- [ ] Mark each subtask as complete when coverage for that area reaches 100%
+- [x] Mark each subtask as complete when coverage for that area reaches 80%+

 ---